mcschmitz/box_office_success_prediction/README.md

 ![alt text](readme_plots/trends_example.png)

-The plot not only shows the problems mentioned above but also another crucial circummstance that often arises when searching for famous franchises: Since these movies are so popular they tend to have a high search volume eeven in times no new movie of the franchies is about to premiere.
+The plot not only shows the problems mentioned above but also another crucial circummstance that often arises when searching for famous franchises: Since these movies are so popular they tend to have a high search volume even in times no new movie of the franchies is about to premiere.
+Nevertheless, we are only interested in the search volume generated through the premiere of the new movie, and not the general interest in the movie franchise itself.